kublermdk/BlackBox-Plus/README.md

 ### What is a Bookmarklet?

-A bookmarklet looks like a link, but actually executes javascript.
-Code in your browser.
+A bookmarklet looks like a link, but actually executes javascript code in your browser.
+Note that you can't see the Bookmarklets in the Github README file.
+You have to view them at [blackboxplus.greyphoenix.biz](https://blackboxplus.greyphoenix.biz/)

 ## Data Export